Eyongtarh/Riders-Club-Project/FEATURES.md

   ![Error Page.
 500](documentation/features/error_page/500_error_page.png)

-**Favicon**
+### Favicon

   ![Favicon](documentation/features/favicon/favicon.png)

-  The favicon is a small image that is displayed in the browser's address bar.
-It is used to identify the website among others and help the user to find it when he/she is searching for it.
+  The favicon is a small image displayed in the browser's address bar.
+It identifies the website amongst others.

 [Back to contents](#contents)